 Heart Disease in Cavaliers

 Mitral Valve Disease (MVD) is the biggest killer of Cavaliers and 20 times more prevalent in this breed than other dogs.
-Danish cavaliers showed a 73% reduced risk of MVD under a mandatory breeding protocol.
+A Danish heart scheme, where all breeding Cavaliers MUST be tested, has reduced the risk of MVD by 73%, so please make sure the parent dogs have been heart checked.

 Cavaliers should not be bred from before two and half years of age.
 Your prospective puppy’s parents must have a recent certificate showing they are free of a heart murmur.
 This test should be carried out by a specialist cardiologist.
 “Vet Checked” is not adequate.
 Ask at what age the puppies’ grandparents had their last clear heart test.
 The heart test should be clear at age 5 years.

-This is an extremely painful neurological condition.
+This can be an extremely painful neurological condition.
 Cavaliers have to be MRI scanned to determine whether they are affected.
 Sadly, most Cavaliers do have CM.
 Dogs with early onset SM should not be used for breeding.
 There is an official Kennel Club and British Veterinary Association Scheme to test for CM/SM, the results of which are made public.
-This scheme is underused and most breeders who do MRI scan do so independently of the scheme.
+This scheme is underused and most breeders who have MRI scans taken do so independently of the scheme.

 These should be examined by a specialist and tests carried out every year to 18 months for breeding dogs.
 If your Cavalier suffers from eye disease, this can result in life long medication or at worst eye removal.

-Episodic Falling Syndrome / Dry Eye / Curly Coat
+Episodic Falling Syndrome and Dry Eye / Curly Coat

-There is a definitive one‐off DNA test available to show whether a Cavalier is affected.
-Dogs can carry the gene but as long as they are mated to a clear dog they will not produce affected offspring.
+There are definitive one‐off DNA tests available to show whether a Cavalier is affected by either Episodic Falling Syndrome (EFS) or Curly Coat/Dry Eye (CC/DE).
+Dogs can carry genes but as long as they are mated to a clear dog they will not produce affected offspring.
 Two carriers must never be mated together.

 Do the Background Research before Viewing